 In order to succeed with positional play it must run throughout the club as an integrated football philosophy where it’s used to achieve domination and control.
 This means that specific training drills related to improved positional awareness, decision-making, anticipation and vision plus putting focus on team blend and attacking movements in order to give a perfect balance to the team must be incorporated.
 It’s a matter of creating a training philosophy which is similar to the ones the players will experience in matches.

-The positional play and the passing combinations were often taught from specific training practices and game models far more intricate than the team training methods offered in Football Manager 2016.
+The positional play and the passing combinations were often taught from specific training practices and game models far more intricate than the team training methods offered in Football Manager 2017.
 These specific training practices and drills for positional play and certain possession football training drills helps the players with their decision-making and positioning in match situations later on.
-For those who looks to emulate positional play in Football Manager 2016 you can only do it to a certain extent – meaning it’s impossible to fully recreate it when you can’t show the players where they have to run or be positioned at training, or let them learn it by specific training drills.
-You have not any influence over the build-up stage either, but are limited to the player roles and duties and their positioning, for example when the goalkeeper has the ball and the effect team shape and mentality has on player positions.
+For those who looks to emulate positional play in Football Manager 2017 you can only do it to a certain extent – meaning it’s impossible to fully recreate it when you can’t show the players where they have to run or be positioned at training, or let them learn it by specific training drills.
+You do not have any influence over the build-up stage either, but are limited to the player roles and duties and their positioning, for example when the goalkeeper has the ball and the effect team shape and mentality has on player positions.

 In addition to that, now all team shape settings incorporate mentality differences between duties (just like the old Flexible setting used to work).
 So on any Team Shape setting, you should generally see more risk taking and more aggressive positioning from an Attack duty midfielder compared to a Support duty midfielder.
 One consequence of this is that your duties will have a greater influence on your overall style of play.
 A team full of Support duties will be far more possession-oriented whereas a team full of Attack duties will try to initiate attacks with much more urgency.”